ipradeepprakash/_SQLServer/Courses/Course - Vamsy/1. Video - Interview/11 Understanding profiler events and calculating storage IOPS part 11.md

 ### 1:07:05 - last minute // Scenario: how to configure memory settings for STAND ALONE & CLUSTERED environments?

 Stand Alone:
-- we will allocate 15%-20% to OS & rest of 80% will be distributed to different SQL instances depending on the criticality & workloads on each instances (i.e for ex: test insnace: 50%, Dev instance: 30%)
+- we will allocate 15%-20% to OS & rest of 80% will be distributed to different SQL instances depending on the criticality & workloads on each instances (i.e for ex: test instance: 50%, Dev instance: 30%)

 Clustered servers:
 - For Nodes, N1 & N2 if they have different criticality scope like Prod(60%), Dev (20%), Operating system (20%). so even if there is failover scenario, Memory allocation will not have issues.